eelcocramer/node-bluetooth-serial-port/README.md

 Writes data from a buffer to a connection.

 * buffer - the buffer to send over the connection.
-* callback(err, len) - called when the data is send or an error did occur. `error` contains the error is appropriated. `len` has the number of bytes that were written to the connection.
+* callback(err, result) - called when the data is send or an error did occur. `error` contains the error is appropriated. `result` has the number of bytes that were written to the connection if 'err' is not populated, otherwise it has a negative number as a value (e.g. -1).

 #### BluetoothSerialPortServer.close()